2017 Solar Eclipse Events Near Asheville, N.C.

 Surrounding Areas in the Path of Totality

 Among the best places to view the 100 percent eclipse will be mountain tops, balds, and other high elevation spots.
 A southern stretch of the Blue Ridge Parkway from milepost 418 to milepost 469 falls in the path of totality.
 Well-known destinations like Graveyard Fields, Black Balsam, Sam Knob, Devil’s Courthouse, and Waterrock Knob are all on this stretch.
 There are 17 overlooks in the path of totality that are east facing with open views and paved parking.
-The Blue Ridge Parkway has a list available online.

 Other notable mountain sites in the path of totality include John Rock in Pisgah National Forest, Wayah Bald and Wesser Bald in Nantahala National Forest, and Whiteside Mountain near Cashiers.
 These will likely be very popular places to be on August 21, so remember to arrive early (by noon, if you can) at your eclipse viewing location of choice and plan accordingly for both traffic and crowds.

 Three large, publicly-accessible lakes in Western North Carolina fall will have a view of a 100 percent eclipse: Lake Glenville (70 miles from Asheville), Fontana Lake (87 miles from Asheville), Lake Santeetlah (99 miles from Asheville).